ywaki-econ/ywaki-econ.github.io/_pages/cv.md

 Publications and Accepted Papers
 ======
+* ["Generational War on Inflation?
+Optimal Inflation Rates for the Young and the Old,"](/files/Fujiwara_Hori_Waki_GenerationalWarOnInflation.pdf) with Ippei Fujiwara and Shunsuke Hori, 2026, accepted at ***Journal of Economic Dynamics and Control***.
 * ["A cautionary note on linear aggregation in macroeconomic models under the RINCE preferences,"](https://www.sciencedirect.com/science/article/abs/pii/S0164070422000222) ***Journal of Macroeconomics***, Volume 72.
 * ["The Delphic Forward Guidance Puzzle in New Keynesian Models"](https://www.sciencedirect.com/science/article/pii/S1094202521000752?dgcid=author) with Ippei Fujiwara, ***Review of Economic Dynamics***, Volume 46, Pages 280-301.
 [Online Appendix](/files/Fujiwara_Waki_DFGP_OnlineAppendix.pdf).
   * This paper was previously titled "Private News and Monetary Policy" and was circulated as the Federal Reserve Bank of Dallas Globalization and Monetary Policy Institute Working Paper No.238.